 Many folks over the last few months are getting a puppy or dog from a shelter!
 These past weeks and months have likely been fabulous and full of training and enrichment.
 Yet there are some challenges even with new puppies.

 One of our fave trainers is Victoria Stilwell.
-Naturally we wanted to refer to her posts when sharing tips on living with a new puppy.
-According to Stilwell:
+Naturally, we wanted to refer to her posts when sharing tips on getting a puppy and living with them.

 “Bringing a puppy into your home is a 15-20 year commitment, so it’s important not to take the decision lightly.”

 - Can I take my puppy out?
-Again, see above!
-There are important socialization guidelines and it’s important to know when you can take your puppy out of the neighborhood but talk to your Vet!
+Again, see the above!
+There are important socialization guidelines and it’s important to know when you can take your puppy out of the neighborhood but talk to your vet!

 - Manners: You want your puppy to have good manners and to behave well so consider those puppy classes.

-- Crate training is a great training tool for when your puppy grows up!
+- Crate training: This is a great training tool for when your puppy grows up!
 It’s a safe place and a great potty training tool.

 - Mealtime: Try puzzle toys for your pup for all meals – food stuff-able toys are the best interactive toys as you can stuff these with a lot of healthy treats!
 And kibble!